Franz Liszt: Final years

+In May of 1881 celebrations were held in Antwerp to honor Franz Liszt as a composer.
+The organizers set out to perform as many of his works as possible, culminating in an official signing of the Golden Book of Antwerp by Liszt and the performance of his first piano concerto by Anna Mehlig.
+The success of this festival inspired the organizers to repeat the event four years later during the world exposition in Antwerp.
+The main performance was – again – Anna Mehlig with Liszt's piano concerto under the direction of Franz Servais.

 Liszt fell down a flight of stairs at the Hofgärtnerei in July 1881, and remained bedridden for several weeks after this accident.
 He had been in good health up to that point, but a number of ailments subsequently manifested, such as a cataract in the left eye, dental issues and fatigue.
 Since around 1877 he had become increasingly plagued by feelings of desolation, despair and preoccupation with death—feelings that he expressed in his works from this period.
 As he told Lina Ramann, "I carry a deep sadness of the heart which must now and then break out in sound."

 On 13 January 1886, while Claude Debussy was staying at the Villa Medici in Rome, Liszt met him there with Paul Vidal and Ernest Hébert, director of the French Academy.
 Liszt played "Au bord d'une source" from Années de pèlerinage, as well as his arrangement of Schubert's Ave Maria for the musicians.
 Debussy in later years described Liszt's pedalling as "like a form of breathing."

 Liszt travelled to Bayreuth in the summer of 1886.
 This was in order to support his daughter Cosima, who was running the festival but struggling to generate sufficient interest.
 The festival was dedicated to the works of her husband Richard Wagner, and had opened ten years previously; Wagner had died in 1883.
 Already frail, in his final week of life Liszt's health deteriorated further, as he experienced a fever, cough and delirium.

 He died during the festival, near midnight on 31 July 1886, at the age of 74—officially as a result of pneumonia, which he had contracted prior to arriving in Bayreuth, although the true cause of death may have been a heart attack.
 He was buried on 3 August 1886, in the Municipal Cemetery of Bayreuth, according to Cosima's wishes; despite controversy over this as his final resting place, Liszt's body was never moved.